 We have reached a point where no simplistic explanation sheds much light on our present situation.
 Old themes, like party, prosperity, region or class no longer provide adequate explanations of national behaviour.
 There is something deeper, more compounded (multi-factorial) at work.
 I propose that whoever you are, the circumstances of our time are likely to have produced a sense of threat in terms of limiting your potential that you can no longer ignore.
 There have always been such threats, poverty, health, economic factors, bad luck, mistaken ventures, change including innovation, but now they all seem to be pitted against you and call for an amount of work you may be unable or unwilling to marshal and even if you did, good results are not guaranteed.

 You may, as our Prime Minister says, already be working flat out on two or three jobs and still unable to pay your way.
-I suggest that in addition to the obvious suffering, there is a whole new, unexplored category of JAMS (Just About Managing) at the level of psychological insecurity, who are able to make their way now, yet are terrified of an imminent future where they are not.
+I suggest that in addition to the obvious suffering, there is a whole new, unexplored category of JAMS (Just About Managing) at the level of psychological insecurity, who may be just about able to make their way now, yet are apprehensive of an imminent future where they cannot.

 So what is afoot?